HL7/fhir-shorthand/input/pagecontent/reference.md

   * type = urn:iso-astm:E1762-95:2013#1.2.840.10065.1.12.1.2 "Coauthor's Signature"
   ```

-* Examples involving replacement of an existing value:
+* What happens when a second assignment replaces an existing value:

   ```
   * myCoding = SCT#363346000 "Malignant neoplastic disease (disorder)"
   * myCoding = ICD10#C80.1

-  //
+  // Result:
-  // Result (because the second assignment replaces the first assignment):
   //   myCoding.system is ICD10
   //   myCoding.code is C80.1
   //   myCoding.display does not exist
   //   myCoding.version does not exist
   ```

+* How incorrectly ordering rules can lead to unexpected loss of a previously assigned value:

   ```
   * myCoding.userSelected = true
   * myCoding = SCT#363346000 "Malignant neoplastic disease (disorder)"
-  //

   // Result (because the second rule replaces the entire existing value):
   //   myCoding.system is SCT
   //   myCoding.code is 363346000
   //   myCoding.display is "Malignant neoplastic disease (disorder)"
-  //   myCoding.userSelected does not exist
+  //   !!! myCoding.userSelected does not exist !!!

   ```

+* The correct way to approach the previous example:

   ```
   * myCoding = SCT#363346000 "Malignant neoplastic disease (disorder)"
   * myCoding.userSelected = true
-  //

   // Result (because the second rule only replaces the userSelected property):
   //   myCoding.system is SCT
   //   myCoding.code is 363346000